 There’s a lot of outdated information out there about LED lighting.
 Let’s clear up a few common myths.
 First, the idea that LED light is always harsh and cold is simply not true anymore.
 With a wide range of color temperatures available, you can find an LED that produces warm, beautiful light.
 Another myth is that they are too expensive.
 While the upfront cost can be higher, their incredible energy efficiency and long lifespan mean you’ll save a lot of money on your utility bills and replacement bulbs over time.
 Finally, unlike CFL bulbs, LEDs are mercury-free, making them a much safer and more environmentally friendly choice for your home.

-Using LEDs in Your Home Design
+Designing with Light: LEDs in Your Home

 LEDs are more than just a practical lighting choice; they’re a game-changer for home design.
 Their incredible flexibility allows you to go beyond basic overhead lighting and truly shape the atmosphere of every room.
 Forget the one-size-fits-all approach of old incandescent bulbs.
 With LEDs, you can paint with light, creating custom looks that reflect your personal style and enhance your daily life.
 Whether you want to highlight your home’s best features, create a cozy ambiance for relaxing evenings, or add a touch of modern convenience with smart controls, LEDs provide the tools to do it.